Serve

 Migrants: A migrant is someone who is moving from place to place (within their country), usually for economic reasons such as seasonal work.
 Similar to immigrants, they were not forced to leave their native countries because of persecution or violence, but rather are seeking better opportunities.

-The Resurrection Lutheran Refugee Ministry began in spring 2018 with a presentation by Lutheran Social Services-SW about the Refugee Resettlement program.
-At that time, they invitedus to become a co-sponsor congregation to work with them resettling refugees into Tucson.
+The Resurrection Lutheran Refugee Ministry Team began in spring 2018 with a presentation by Lutheran Social Services-SW about the Refugee Resettlement program.
+At that time, they invited us to become a co-sponsor congregation to work with them resettling refugees into Tucson.
 After hearing their presentation, those present signed their name if they were interested in this ministry.

 In August 2018, the current chair of the Social Ministry committee gave Jeff Kraus and Martha Berg all the documents to lead the RM (Refugee Ministry) and it “officially started”.
 The first activity was hosting two Orientation Sessions for the volunteers to be trained on how to work with refugees.
 Topics included fingerprinting requirements, cultural differences, dietary preferences, sensitivity to them so we asked no questions about why they fled their home country, etc.